davidmugi/PiInterview/README.md

 ## PiInterview
 This is a simple web application that the user can search for a transaction using the transaction Id.
-The transaction records will be save on a database then display on a datatable.
+The transaction records will be save on a database then displayed on a datatable.
 The Error code will also display in datatable a separate tab.

 ## Setup
-Run the command to add the seed errorcode data
+Run the command to add the seed error code data and tables
 ```
 EntityFrameworkCore\update-database
 ```